List of DC Comics characters: C: Claire Clover

+Henry Clover Jr.

 Clown

-The Clown (Lyle Corley) is a minor character appearing in American comic books published by DC Comics.
-The character, created by Cary Bates and Irv Novick, first appeared in The Flash #270 (February 1979).
-He is a serial killer who uses circus clown gimmicks in Central City, and a minor enemy of the Flash.
-The Clown is also partly responsible for Hunter Zolomon's transformation into Zoom, and is killed by Ashley Zolomon.
+The Clown is a minor character appearing in American comic books published by DC Comics.
+The character, created by Cary Bates and Irv Novick, first appeared in The Flash vol. 1 #270 (February 1979).

+Lyle Corley was a serial killer who used circus clown gimmicks in Central City after his circus performer family's accidental death from improper safety precautions, wanting vengenace on the three officials for attempting to save money with a death trap before The Flash defeated him.
+The Clown was also partly responsible for the origin story of Hunter Zolomon / Zoom due to killing Derek Fox before he himself gets killed by Ashley Zolomon.

 Clownhunter

+Clownhunter is a fictional character appearing in American comic books published by DC Comics.
+Created by James Tynion IV and Jorge Jiménez, the character first appeared in Batman (vol. 3) #95.

-Bao Pham is an American-Vietnamese vigilante living in the Narrows, who witnessed his parent's brutal deaths at the hands of the Joker at age twelve.
-As he grew up and watched the Clown Price of Crime's body-count rise, he came to believe Batman wasn't going far enough and that the criminal needed to die.
+Bao Pham is an American-Vietnamese vigilante living in the Narrows, who witnessed his parents' brutal deaths at the hands of the Joker at age twelve.
+As he grew up and watched the Clown Prince of Crime's body-count rise, he came to believe Batman wasn't going far enough and that the criminal needed to die.
 Five years after his parents' death, the Joker waged war on Gotham, leading an endless army of criminals to attack Gotham.
 After watching some of his men burn down a comic book store, Bao finally decided to take matters into his own hands and became the Clownhunter.
 Using a baseball bat with a batarang attached to the end, he patrolled the Narrows and killed roughly twelve of Joker's men during the war.

-With the aftermath of Joker's defeat, Batman confronted Boa at his room.
+With the aftermath of Joker's defeat, Batman confronted Bao in his room.
 Having heard that he'd been forced to fight his parents zombified bodies during one of the fights, Clownhunter berated the Dark Knight for destroying their bodies and for not killing the Joker directly.
 In response, Batman told him to give up the vigilante path and gave him the contact details of Leslie Thompkins, warning him that he'd be arrested if he killed any more of Joker's thugs.

-Sometime afterwards, Clownhunter tracked down Harley Quinn and planned to murder her for her involvement with his parent's murder.
+Sometime afterwards, Clownhunter tracked down Harley Quinn and planned to murder her for her involvement with his parents' murder.
 As he prepared to attack, Batman subdued him.
 However, another vigilante called Ghost-Maker subdued the Dark Knight and brought them to an abandoned area of Arkham Asylum.
 Freed from his restraints, Ghost-Maker offered Bao the opportunity to kill Quinn without Batman's intervention, hoping to prove the Dark Knight his point.
 Though he planned to go through with it, he relented after Quinn apologized for her actions.
 Bao then left the asylum whilst they confronted Ghost-Maker.